Shrishantkashid/BlockLearn/README.md

 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a pull request
+5. Create a Pull Request

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

+## Support

+For support, please open an issue on the GitHub repository or contact the development team.